mbakr99/inverted-pendulum-control/README.md

 )
 ```
 #### 9. package.xml
 Provides meta-information about the package.
 It also provides high-level dependency management.
+Please refer to the [package.xml file]() for more details.
 ## Using the package